 Are you a Madison native?
 If not, what brought you to the area?

 Have you done a show with Middleton Players before?
-If so, which one(s)?
-If not, what made you audition for this season?
+If so, which ones?

 What is your favorite theatre memory?